CamiloJBlanco/bci-desafio-react/README.md

 4. Last time you access online will save the Pokémon card, so when accesing offline if the id saved does not match the url id, it will show a fallback component because data has not been save for that Pokémon.
 If the id is the same, it will show the Pokémon details.

 Working sample: https://youtu.be/u00CbCdrsRE

+*To run the project:*
+- npm install
+- npm run dev